Towards Unsupervised Domain Generalization: Extra Experimental Results and Details

-If we consider DG methods as the backend of DIUL, they achieve better performance compared to finetuning methods with ERM, as shown in Table \ref{tab:res_dg_domainnet_clipart}.
-Thus strong fully-supervised methods as the backend can further improve the performance of DIUL.
+If we consider DG methods as the backend of DARL, they achieve better performance compared to finetuning methods with ERM, as shown in Table \ref{tab:res_dg_domainnet_clipart}.
+Thus strong fully-supervised methods as the backend can further improve the performance of DARL.

-Then we compare DIUL with DG methods that enlarge the available data space with augmentations of source domains.
+Then we compare DARL with DG methods that enlarge the available data space with augmentations of source domains.
 The generation based methods learns to generate samples while training, so that they can easily handle tasks with simple inputs, such as MNIST dataset.
 But when the structure of source data are complex, such as large scale real-world images, generation based methods usually require considerable computation cost and the effectiveness is harmed.
-DIUL significantly outperforms generation based method such as M-ADA on the \textsl{domain correlated} setting, showing the superior of DIUL for real-world DG tasks.
+DARL significantly outperforms generation based method such as M-ADA on the \textsl{domain correlated} setting, showing the superior of DARL for real-world DG tasks.